You can have compression treatment for lymphoedema in different ways, depending on where the swelling is.

 What compression treatment is

-Compression treatment for lymphoedema puts pressure on the area where you have swelling.
-It needs to be firm but even pressure on the tissues in the area.
+Compression treatment reduces swelling caused by a build up of lymph fluid (lymphoedema).
+It puts pressure on the area of swelling.
+The pressure needs to be even but firm on the tissues in the area.

 There are different ways to apply compression.
 They include bandaging and garments.

 Compression garments help to stop lymphoedema getting worse.
-They can reduce swelling if your swelling is mild.
+They can reduce mild swelling.
 Your specialist will usually recommend multi-layered bandaging first if you have severe lymphoedema.

 The garments vary in how much pressure they put on the tissues.
 They should:

-- cover the whole area where there is swelling
+- cover the whole area of the swelling

 - not have any baggy or loose areas